tinythings/sysinspect/docs/modeldescr/actions.rst

 the state of an entity, based on its constraints.
 Actions are binding data to modules.

+An action normally participates in the internal execution graph of the model.
+In other words, the mere presence of an action definition does not automatically mean that the action should be presented as a public query target.
+When the model author wishes to expose an action explicitly, that action may be listed in the model's top-level ``interface.actions`` collection.
+This keeps the distinction clear between the implementation of the model and the public surface that callers are expected to use.

 .. important::

     The following rules are applied to an action: